nfactorial/imagegen/readme.md

 An important part of procedural image generation is the noise primitive.
 Imagegen provides support for noise generation using the noise library (https://pypi.python.org/pypi/noise/).
 However, I'm still in the process of determining how the nodes are to be exposed (as well as which noise functions).
-Please be aware that the definition of the noise ndoes may change in the short term future.
+Please be aware that the definition of the noise nodes may change in the short term future.
 Once they have become more concrete this documentation will be updated.
 An example noise image generated using imagegen can be seen below, this image was generated using the JSON definition found inside the examples folder (examples/noise_test.json).